 The regulatory landscape continues to evolve, with the CBDT / Income Tax Department periodically issuing updates through circulars, notifications, and amendments.
 Businesses should establish processes for monitoring regulatory changes through e-Filing Portal (incometax.gov.in) and professional advisories, and promptly implementing any changes to their compliance processes.

-Follow the annual timeline: April for finalizing computations, May for filing Q4 Form 24Q and downloading Part A, June 1-15 for distribution.
-Note updated salary breakup format under new tax regime and revised deduction limits per CBDT notifications.
+For AY 2026-27, note the updated salary breakup format under the new tax regime, revised standard deduction limits, and changes in tax slab computation.
+Follow the annual timeline: April for finalizing computations, May for filing Q4 Form 24Q and downloading Part A, June 1-15 for merging and distributing Form 16.
+Stay updated with CBDT notifications.

 In the context of income tax and direct tax compliance, understanding the key components including TDS, Form 16, Form 26AS, advance tax, TCS is essential for effective compliance management.
 The governing framework under Income Tax Act 1961, Finance Act prescribes specific requirements that businesses must adhere to based on their entity type, size, and geographical presence.